discordeno/discordeno/website/docs/examples/reactionroles.md

 ```

 :::tip
 Whenever you write a little bit of code, stop and test to make sure it does what it should before you keep writing more code.
-You will make your life harder if you write a lot of code as if then something breaks then you will have to find what part of the code you added is causing the unexpected behavior
+You will make your life harder if you write a lot of code without testing it because if, at some point, anything breaks you will have to find what part of the code you added is causing the unexpected behavior
 :::

 ### Setting Up Slash Creation

 Now, we should take a minute to test this code out.
 However, this code as is does nothing it is just a file that exports an object.
 Let's make it so that whenever we start our bot, it will create this command for us on our test server.
 Go back to your `src/index.ts` file where you created your bot.

-An alternative to creating the commands in a test server is to create them to all servers (globally), this can be accomplished by using the `upsertGlobalApplicationCommands`, but in this guide we will create our commands only in a test server.
+An alternative to creating the commands in a test server is to create them in all servers (globally), this can be accomplished by using the `upsertGlobalApplicationCommands`, but in this guide we will create our commands only in a test server.

-We will also need to import our `command` object we defined in the `src/commands/roles.ts` before that contains the data for discord to register our command.
+We will also need to import our `command` object we defined in the `src/commands/roles.ts` before that contains the data for Discord to register our command.

 ```ts
 import { createBot } from '@discordeno/bot'